au-ts/libgdb/examples/microkit_sddf_serial/README.md

 ```

 This configuration enables the use of two serial ports.
 Debug printing will go to
-stdout, while GDB will use a virtual console, which you can connect GDB to.
-The virtual
+stdout, while GDB will use a virtual console.
+The virtual console that is used is chosen at
-console that is used is chosen at runtime, and you will see output like the following
-at the beginning of the QEMU log:
+runtime, and you will see output like the following at the beginning of the QEMU log:

 ```
 char device redirected to /dev/ttys004 (label virtcon)